Leytonstone tube station attack: Attacker

 Muhaydin Mire, a 29-year-old who had moved to the UK from Somalia as a child and lived in Leytonstone, appeared at the Old Bailey on 7 December 2015 and was charged with attempted murder of the 56-year-old man who was seriously injured.
 Mire was sectioned under the Mental Health Act for examination to determine his state of mind.

 Mire's mental state became a central point in his trial and post-event evaluations.
 He was reported to have a history of paranoid psychotic episodes, and was in hospital for three months as a result of the first of these in 2006.
 After moving to Leytonstone he had to stop working "because of anxiety, panic attacks, and depression", and four days before the attack he had missed an appointment with a community mental health worker because of "delusions that he was being followed by MI5 and MI6 agents".
 His brother said that he had relapsed in August 2015 and that he used to telephone him with odd, delusional messages, but not with a political theme.

 Around a month before the attack, Mire's family had sought urgent medical help trying to get him sectioned, but this was rejected by authorities, who found him to be of no risk to himself or others.
 The police later issued a statement: "The police were contacted by a family member approximately three weeks before the incident on Saturday.
 There was no mention of radicalisation; the conversation related entirely to health-related issues and the family were therefore correctly referred to health services for help."
 As a final resort, Mire's brother "decided to move him out the country [to see his mother]...I decided to book a ticket for him on this Sunday.
 He was okay as far as I know.
 He wanted to go".

 In June 2016, Mire was convicted of attempted murder and admitted four counts of attempted wounding.
-In July he was sentenced to life imprisonment with a minimum term of eight and a half years and started to serve his term at Broadmoor Hospital.
+In July he was sentenced to life imprisonment with a minimum term of eight and a half years and started his sentence at Broadmoor Hospital.